dgraph-io/dgraph/docs/mvp.md

 - One complete posting list = one shard.
 - One mutex lock per shard.
 - One single server, serving all shards.

+## Posting List
+- TODO: Write about how posting list reads and updates work.
+Possibly in another doc.

+## GraphQL
+- TODO: Write about what features are supported in GraphQL.
+Possibly in another doc.

 ## Write
 - Convert the query into individual instructions with posting lists.